hotrodorm/hotrod/hotrod-project/docs/quick-docs/guides/enabling-sql-logging.md

 in the same folder as the application, Spring Boot will automatically read it and their values will override the default values.

-This way the DevOps team can activate or deactivate the level of logging by using a separate file and without changing the application itself.
+This way the DevOps team can activate or deactivate the level of logging on a per-DAO basis without changing the application itself.